Formal groups and quantum cohomology

 \begin{properties} (i) All solutions of Floer's equation with $\mathrm{index}(D_u) \leq 1$ are independent of $t$.
 Concretely, there are none with negative index; the only ones with index zero are constant; and those with $\mathrm{index}(D_u) = 1$ are isolated Morse flow lines for $(H,g_J)$.

-(ii) In the last-mentioned case, we additionally require that all solutions of $D_u \xi = 0$ are independent of $t$, hence lie in the kernel of the corresponding linearized operator from Morse theory.
+(ii) For the last-mentioned $u$, all solutions of $D_u \xi = 0$ are independent of $t$, hence lie in the kernel of the corresponding linearized operator from Morse theory.
 In view of Property \ref{th:floer-properties}(i) and (ii), this implies that such Floer solutions are regular. \end{properties}

 Define $\scrC$ to be the standard Morse complex for $(H,g_J)$, meaning that

 where $\bZ_x$ is the orientation line (the rank one free abelian group whose two generators correspond to orientations of the descending manifold of $x$), with a differential $d_{\scrC}$ that counts isolated gradient flow lines.
 When considered as a $\bZ/2$-graded space, this is equal to the Floer complex of $(H,J)$, thanks to the properties above.
 Our conventions are cohomological, meaning that with notation as in \eqref{eq:floer}, $d_{\scrC}$ takes ``$x_+$ to $x_-$''.